kontena/kontena-stacks/kafka/README.md

 ## Local Development
 The `kafka-cluster` stack is also very useful if you are developing systems that use Kafka even when your development environment itself is not running inside Kontena.
 To run a local development setup, make sure to do the following steps:

-1. Make sure you also create local Zookeeper stack
+1. Create a local Zookeeper stack: `NUM_INSTANCES=1 SKIP_VOLUMES=true kontena stack install kontena/zookeeper-cluster`
-2. Set `NUM_KAFKA_INSTANCES` to 1
-3. Set `EXPOSE_KAFKA_PORT` to `true` (this will make port 9092 on your development machine connect to Kafka inside Kontena)
-4. Optionally set `SKIP_VOLUMES` to `true`
+2. Create a local Kafka stack: `NUM_INSTANCES=1 SKIP_VOLUMES=true EXPOSE_KAFKA_PORT=true kontena stack install kontena/kafka-cluster`
-5. Add an `/etc/hosts` file entry (assuming here our Kontena grid name is `dev`) `127.0.0.1  kafka.kafka-cluster.dev.kontena.local` (for Vagrant development setups you may want to change 127.0.0.1 to the address of your Vagrant VM).
+3. Add an `/etc/hosts` file entry (assuming here our Kontena grid name is `dev`) `127.0.0.1  kafka.kafka-cluster.dev.kontena.local` (for Vagrant development setups you may want to change 127.0.0.1 to the address of your Vagrant VM).

 Now services outside of the Kontena grid can connect to Kafka using the address `kafka.kafka-cluster.dev.kontena.local:9092`.